 First, you'll need to withhold and pay employee income taxes to the DOR.
 Begin by registering your business with the DOR either online (at the Kentucky One Stop Business Portal) or on paper (using Form 10A100, Kentucky Tax Registration Application).
 Once you've registered, you'll need to file withholding taxes on a periodic basis.
 For twice-monthly, monthly, and quarterly filings use Form K-1, and for annual filings use Form K-3.
 You'll also need to use some version of Form K-3 each year to reconcile your LLC's tax withholding.
 For more information, including regarding online filings, check the DOR website.

 In addition, you'll probably need to register to pay state unemployment insurance (UI) taxes.
 These taxes are handled through the Kentucky Career Center (DWD).
-You can register for these taxes online or by using Form UI-1.
+You can register for these taxes online.
 Then, each quarter, use Form UI-3 to report on wages and pay the UI taxes.
 For more information, including regarding electronic filings, check the Career Center website.